Mike Teti: Coaching

 In the 2010 collegiate campaign, Teti helped Cal's varsity eight to the 2010 IRA Championship and a second-place finish at the Pac-10 Championships.
 It was Cal's 16th IRA national title in the varsity eight.

-In December of 2008, Teti received the USRowing Medal, the highest honor that the rowing governing body can bestow.
+In December 2008, Teti received the USRowing Medal, the highest honor that the rowing governing body can bestow.

-In March of 2010, Teti was inducted into the National Rowing Hall of Fame as the coach of the gold medal-winning men¹s eight at the 2004 Athens Olympic Games.
+In March 2010, Teti was inducted into the National Rowing Hall of Fame as the coach of the gold medal-winning men¹s eight at the 2004 Athens Olympic Games.
 Teti was the first person to be inducted into the Hall of Fame as both a coach and an athlete.

 Controversies

 In 2016, a female former member of the Cal rowing team accused Teti of failing to act after she accused a male rower of sexual assault.
 The woman alleged that instead of launching an investigation and reporting the allegation to university officials, Teti told her to “stop crying,” asked her about her sexual history with other rowers and barked, “You’re no angel anyway.”
 Following the allegations, UC Berkeley complaint resolution officer Paula Raffaelli said the men's crew coaches and athletes would receive additional training related to sexual violence and harassment, “with a specific emphasis on gender and sex stereotyping.”
 Another female former Cal rower, Stephanie Gardner, said she quit Teti's team in 2012 because of relentless bullying by males on the team, and a culture of abuse that went on with full knowledge of the coaching staff.
 In 2018, Teti stepped down as coach at Cal.

 On July 18, 2021, the Associated Press (“AP”) ran an article stating multiple rowers had direct knowledge “of Teti physically threatening athletes or verbally attacking them.”
 The AP later reported in October 2021 that U.S. Rowing had accepted Teti’s resignation.